peteroupc/CBOR-Java/api/com.upokecenter.cbor.PODOptions.md

     public class PODOptions extends java.lang.Object

-Options for converting "plain old data" objects (better known as POCOs in .NET or POJOs in Java) to CBOR objects.
+Options for controlling how certain.NET or Java objects, such as so-called "plain old data" objects (better known as POCOs in.NET or POJOs in Java), are converted to CBOR objects.

 ## Fields